michaelsauter/crane/README.md

 every minor version update.

-## Docker for Mac with Unison sync
+### Docker for Mac with Unison sync
-Crane can optionally make use of Unison to sync files faster between the host and Docker for Mac.
+Crane can optionally make use of Unison to have faster bind-mounts between the host and Docker for Mac.
 The integration is fully automated and requires no change to the CLI usage.

 Example config: